MC4 connector: Description

 The MC4 system consists of a plug and socket design.
 The metal contacts of the plugs and sockets are inside plastic insulators; the plug's metal contact is inside a cylindrical insulator that looks like a socket, and the socket metal contact is inside a square probe that appears as a plug.
 The socket has two plastic locking tabs that have to be pressed toward the central probe slightly to insert into holes in the front of the plug connector.
 When the two are pushed together, the fingers slide down the holes until they reach a notch in the side of the plug connector, where they pop outward to lock the two together.

 For a proper seal, MC4s must be used with cable of the correct diameter.
 The cable is normally double-insulated (insulation plus black sheath) and both UV and higher temperature resistant (most cables deteriorate if used outdoors without protection from sunlight).
-Connectors are typically attached by crimping, though soldering is also possible.
+Connectors are typically attached by crimping.

-The MC4 connector is UL rated at 1500 V DC and up to 95 A with the 6AWG PV Cable.
+The Stäubli MC4 connector is UL rated at 1500 V DC and up to 95 A with the 6AWG PV Cable.
 MC4-Evo 2 has both UL and IEC certification ratings of 1500 V DC and up to 70 A with 10 mm² PV Cable, depending on the conductor size used in pairs.

 Application and safety

-Stäubli's (formerly Multi-Contact) MULTILAM Technology claims that constant spring pressure provides reliable low contact resistance.
-However, it is very important never to connect or disconnect them under load, even on low-voltage (12–48 V) systems.
+It is very important never to connect or disconnect connectors under load, even on low-voltage (12–48 V) systems.
 An electric arc may form which can melt and seriously damage contact materials, resulting in high resistance and subsequent overheating.
 This is partly because direct current (DC) continues to arc, whereas commonly used alternating current (AC) more readily self-extinguishes at the zero-crossing voltage point.

-Large arrays of panels are commonly interconnected in series, made of strings of panels generating 17 V to 50 V each, with overall voltages up to 600 V per string or 1500 V in special large arrays with high voltage panels.
+Large arrays of panels are commonly interconnected in series, made of strings of panels generating 17 V to 50 V each, with overall voltages up to 600 V per string or 1500 V in larger arrays.

 The installation manuals from Stäubli on MC4 connectors instruct to avoid using non-Stäubli connectors.
-Product certifications and the manufacturer's warranty only woould apply if MC4 connectors are mated to connectors from the same type made by Stäubli Electrical Connectors.
+Product certifications and manufacturer warranties generally require MC4 connectors to be mated to connectors of the same manufacturer and type.

+Other Products

+Besides Stäubli's MC4 line, other MC4-type manufacturers or products include: